configcat/docs/website/docs/targeting/user-object.md

 ---
 id: user-object
 title: User Object
-description: The user object lets you target users based on their properties with different features.
-The user object is essential for beta and A/B testing.
+description: The user object is a collection of *user attributes* that describe the properties of a user.
+The user object is essential for targeting.
 ---

 The *User Object*  is a collection of *user attributes* that describe the properties of a user.
 The *User Object* is necessary to define [targeting rules] and [Percentage Options].